 Even genetically identical cells in identical environments exhibit wildly different phenotypical behaviors due to cellular fluctuations known as gene expression "noise".
-Previously, such noise was considered a nuisance that compromised cellular responses, complicated modeling, and made predictive understanding all but impossible.
-Many studies focused on how cellular processes remove or exploit noise to a cell's advantage.
-However, different cellular mechanisms affect these cellular fluctuations in different ways, and it is now clear that these fluctuations contain valuable information about underlying cellular mechanisms.
-Finding and exploiting this information requires a strong integration of single-cell/single-molecule measurements with discrete stochastic analyses.
-My focus is to utilize this information to gain predictive understanding of new biological phenomena.
-Along these lines, we have studied natural and synthetic transcriptional regulation pathways in bacteria, yeast and mammalian cells.
+In fact, our recent work shows that even individual mRNA molecules within the same cell can randomly fluctuate between "molecular phenotypes", such as stochastic periods (or "bursts") in canonical and non-canonical translation.
+Previously, cellular noise was considered a nuisance that compromised cellular responses, complicated modeling, and made predictive understanding all but impossible.
+Early studies focused on how cellular processes could remove or exploit noise to a cell's advantage.
+By integrating new experiments and models, we can now show that different cellular mechanisms affect cellular and molecular fluctuations in different ways, and it is now clear that these fluctuations encode valuable information about underlying mechanisms.
+Our research uses statistical analyses to discover unique "fluctuation fingerprints" in single-cell and single-molecule data, machine learning and Bayesian analyses to find and quantify uncertainty in data-driven models, and computer aided experiment design to squeeze every bit of information possible out of every research dollar.
+Through these efforts we have been able to uncover precise, quantitative, and predictive understanding of natural and synthetic transcriptional regulation pathways in bacteria, yeast and mammalian cells at scales ranging from activation of a single gene or mRNA molecule to the interactions between thousands of species in a soil microbial community.

 Emerging techniques now allow for precise quantification of distributions of biological molecules in single cells.
 These rapidly advancing experimental methods have created a need for more rigorous and efficient modeling tools.
 Many of the tools we use are extensions of the Finite State Projection approach, which allows us to compute the precise time-varying probability distributions of single-cell responses, even in fluctuating environments.